 Originally, IHE profiles using different implementation stacks were not specified, because a single implementation stack provided the most interoperable solutions for systems.
 However, over the years, various regions had developed requirements to implement different stacks, so an IHE profile that resolved a problem with one stack was revised to support additional stacks.
 These updates were structured as new profiles, often borrowing much of the same Volume 1 content.

 The use of multiple protocols will likely continue as new protocols and standards such as FHIR are developed.
 Ideally, Volume 1 content in IHE profiles would change little, with the principle exception that linkage to other implementable transactions would be allowed.
-IHE has not yet systematically addressed this issue across domains.
-While such a refactoring effort could take place, the challenge to address is how that refactoring would be done to have as little impact as possible on existing profiles, and to support continued development of new profile work in IHE.
+IHE has started to address this issue across domains by documenting an abstract data model in Vol. 3 Section 4.
+This abstract data model is intended to be used across SOAP and REST and SMTP as the way to express metadata.While the refactoring activity is in-progress IHE is trying to limit the impact of these changes on existing profiles, and is continuing to support the development of new profiles.

 In addition to refactoring and organizing existing IHE profiles, the gaps and resolutions identified earlier to satisfy Data Access Framework requirements can be scheduled as part of future IHE work.